bata24/gef/README.md

 - Note
     - To simplify the installation script, GEF (`gef.py`) is installed to a fixed path (`/root/.gdbinit-gef.py`).
     - Also, it registers the GEF path to `/root/.gdbinit`.
-    - If you want to change the location or user, please modify both yourself.
+    - If you want to change the location or user, please modify both of them yourself.
     - See [docs/FAQ.md](docs/FAQ.md) for more information and other install options.
         - There is a way to install it using `venv`.
         - There is a minimum installation that reduces installation as much as possible.